structuremap/structuremap/README.markdown

-Welcome to StructureMap, the oldest [Inversion of Control][1] container for .Net.
+Welcome to StructureMap, the oldest Inversion of Control container for .Net.

 Getting StructureMap
 --------------------